 Q. What is Google Scholar?
 Can I use it to find information for a research paper assignment?

 Google Scholar searches specifically for scholarly materials such as journal articles, research reports, dissertations and theses, preprints, technical reports, patents, manuscripts in preparation, working papers and many other document types.
-Link to Google Scholar
+Click here to access Google Scholar.

 Ask Us!
 When you have questions, we have answers.